 - 3 large eggs

-To make the ganache heat 1/2 cup of heavy cream in a small saucepan.
-Just as the cream begins to bubble add the milk chocolate chips and instant coffee.
+- To make the ganache heat 1/2 cup of heavy cream in a small saucepan.
+Just as the cream begins to bubble add the chocolate and instant coffee.

 - Lower the heat and stir until the chocolate is melted and smooth.

 - Add more cream, one tablespoon at a time if the chocolate becomes too thick.

 - Drizzle with each cake with ganache, top with whipped cream and serve while still warm.